 - Rubber band or an icing bag tie (optional)

-Combine the confectioners’ sugar with meringue powder on low speed, then add the water.
-Mix for 7-10 minutes or until the icing begins to form peaks.
+Combine the confectioners sugar with meringue powder on low speed for a minute, then add the water.
+Keep mixing it on low until it starts to look like icing, then increase the mixing speed to medium (a 6 on the Kitchen Aid mixer I think).
+Mix for 5-7 minutes or until the icing begins to form peaks.

 Fill a disposable icing bag with the icing, but not too close to the top or it will be a bit more difficult to manage when squeezing.
 I made that mistake and ended up having to remove the tie and squeeze it back in.